sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/dev-experience/index.md

 ### Newsletter

-The DevX team is responsible for a **monthly** newsletter to highlight developer experience updates (not just those lead by the team).
+The DevX team is responsible for a **monthly** (ish) newsletter to highlight developer experience updates (not just those lead by the team).
 Learn more about it and see previous issues [in the newsletter archive](newsletter.md).

 To prepare a new issue of the newsletter, create a PR for the latest newsletter issue here following the conventions in the [previous newsletters](./newsletter.md).
 Some tips: